 In 1978, then, PR had an established audience who liked radical poetry and expected it.
 Chambers was facing this audience - most copies of the magazine went to members of the Poetry Society as part of their membership, so the audience were rather stable.
 Chambers chose to take them on head-on.
 He makes no attempt to reconcile the numerous people who would have read 67/4 and been affronted by its fatigue and conservatism.
 It has no overlap with the Mottram PR.
 He supplies an editorial made up of quotes which seems to offer an explanation of why the magazine has changed so much.
 Chambers quotes Karl Shapiro: ‘For the first time in history the illiterates have a literature of their own, op-pop-camp-kitsch-existentialist-occult-nihilist sweepings and swill.’
 Presumably Shapiro is attacking the Beats here.
 But presumably Chambers means by this the whole set of poets published in the Mottram PR - more than a hundred of them.
 Of course he does not name any names.
 But the presumption must be that he is referring to the readers and poets who enjoyed Mottram's PR.
 This is like a declaration of war.
 The only concession to this problem of transition is his quote-editorial - which by denouncing the modern seems to be denouncing the existing readership of PR.
 This surely looks like an attempt to break off any relations with the audience which had developed since 1960, and to make the split permanent.
 And to get rid of the poets who had arrived since 1960.
 It is hard to avoid the feeling that Chambers actually wants to get rid of this audience.
 It is inaccurate to see splits in the poetry world as simply the products of malign acts by conservative editors.
 But actions like 67/4 help to explain why differences of taste became petrified oppositions.
 Surely Shapiro’s quote describes something which does not exist? why is it being resurrected at the masthead of Britain’s poetry magazine of record?
 If Mottram was a professor, why refer to him as an illiterate?
 This caricatural editorial is the only account offered of why PR changed policy so radically.
 What we apparently see is Chambers trying to get rid of about half the established readership of his magazine.
 This is why he is insulting them.
 The lack of continuity with the Mottram PR is shocking.
 This must have felt like a deliberate insult.
 No wonder people stomped off in a huff.
 Chambers was defining the hostile centre, guarded by wire from areas that might overflow into it.

-Working through old PRs is productive but the real story is only present through silences & anonymous distortions.
+Working through old PRs is productive but the real story is only present through silences and anonymous distortions.
 Negative generalisations.
 A dialogue of the unlistening.
 It is interesting to read the issue (68/1) which Douglas Dunn edited the next year.
 His editorial starts out by discussing how boring most conventional poetry is.
 Bravo! this man is right!
 Then he goes on to describe the old poetry and the new, and to suggest that we need poetry which mixes both streams, and that his issue is in fact filled with poems which do that.
 Then he kicks off with John Ash.
 Bravo again!
 So people who abandoned the mainstream altogether were making a false generalisation - the mainstream was a whole sea of poetry within which there were gifted poets and also open-minded editors.
 (The race of poets who combined the new styles with being accessible did not yet exist in 1979 - they arrived slightly later, as a group.)

 The point of resurrecting this moment, of course, is to retrieve a moment of decision.
 The thesis is that the poetry scene was split in two sides by 1978 and that moments like this produced an enduring situation whereby one side ignored what the other side published and so entered a tunnel where the light was surrounded by darkness on every side.

 There is a review of Charles Causley which includes a weird excursus which explains that we did not need a renaissance in the 14th century because there had already been a renaissance in the 12th century.
 This is bizarre to read.
 It is there because the reviewer is afraid of someone saying Causley was out of date.
 Actually - Causley was completely out of date in 1978, this is obvious.
+His poetry had dried up.
 The people who would have said this appear in the magazine, but only as ghosts.
 They are being slapped down throughout the issue but they never get the chance to speak.
 There is another weird moment in this review where the author abandons Causley altogether in order to denounce the 1975 Cambridge Poetry Festival and the 'Black Mountain' poets who read there.
 The denunciation seems to me factually wrong.
 Also, I don't think that the poets there in 1975 had more than a tiny amount to do with an American college which closed down in the 1950s.
 The remarks simply seem like a way of telling the reader that everything which has happened since 1960 can be ignored and actually didn't happen.
 I think this goes beyond thoughtful connoisseur chit-chat and is more like an attempt to define the previous readers of Poetry Review as the enemy.

 It is with some reluctance that I identify anonymous caricatures as the phantom of a debate - as the only way in which critics within one faction acknowledge that other factions exist and produce poetry and have arguments sustaining their position.
 The bulk denunciation reflects the fact that the person speaking has not read the poetry they are denouncing.
 This is the landscape of miasma - you simply ignore what you don’t have allegiance to.
 It seems that the counter-attack on innovation in the 1970s and 1980s was not based on contemporary innovation but on the classic period of ‘high’ modernism - work from the 1920s or 1930s.
 The good part of this is that simply having a debate, where two or more sides had actually read the texts which the other sides like, would be a huge improvement on what we have had in the recent past.
 Maybe we could start simply by giving up miasma as a reaction.